betterfetch/betterfetch-cpp/README.md

-# Betterfetch
+# Betterfetch is officially moving to Rust from C++
+Now the main version of betterfetch [betterfetch/betterfetch](https://github.com/betterfetch/betterfetch)
+## betterfetch-cpp
 ![image](./img/example_image.png)
 ![image](./img/example_image_2.png)
 <br>
-WARNING!: this app is still in development, there are some bugs.
-You can open an issue in github
 ## This tool is still not for WINDOWS
 ## LINUX only!!!
 # CMake is not fully working, use the pre-compiled binaries or compile it without cmake